Amid massive demonstrations, Macron delays Charles’ visit

 PARIS (AP) — Ongoing unrest across France and calls for a new round of demonstrations against President Emmanuel Macron’s pension plan persuaded officials to postpone a planned state visit next week by Britain’s King Charles III.

-Violence peaked during Thursday’s ninth union-organized nationwide marches.
-Over 450 protesters were arrested in Paris and beyond, as demonstrations nationwide drew more than a million people.
+Violence soared during Thursday’s ninth union-organized nationwide marches.
+Over 450 protesters were arrested in Paris and beyond, and hundreds of police and demonstrators were injured, as gatherings nationwide drew more than a million people.

 There were scattered protest actions on Friday.
 Train traffic was slowed, rows of trucks blocked access to Marseille’s port for several hours and debris littered the streets of Paris.